jguzauckas/java-6-1-array-creation-and-access/0. Notes/notes.md

 ## Creating Arrays

 Since arrays aren't a new type in their own right (they aren't like our primitive types `int`, `double`, or `boolean`, or even like our objects like `String` or `Person`), they will utilize the types we have already been using with a slight twist in the form of square brackets `[]`.
-The difference between declaring an `int` variable and an `int` array variable is a subtle change of adding the square brakcets `[]`.
+The difference between declaring an `int` variable and an `int` array variable is a subtle change of adding the square brackets `[]`.
 Here is an example of declaring arrays of a few different types from the `NotesDeclare1.java` file:

 ```java
 int[] intArray;